 - Target setting takes place for all Year 1-6 children in English and Maths based upon their Early Years and Year 2 SATs results.
-We set targets for all of our children in each academic year and these are detailed in the data tracker.
 Individual and cohort targets are set and we use this information to identify Greater Depth children and SEN children.
 We also identify children who are underachieving and conduct Pupil Progress meetings based on this information. - Targets are reviewed every term and intervention programmes put in place based on this information. - New pupils are assessed within the first three days of them arriving at the School and personal targets are set based on this information and that from their previous school. - Assertive mentoring is used throughout the school, allowing all those involved in a child's education (child, teacher, parents, other school adults, volunteers, etc.) to know exactly where a child is in their learning and the next steps.
 Each child is given specific SMART targets related to reading, writing and maths together with other targets as appropriate, linked to behaviour, attendance, presentation, homework, etc. These are set and reviewed regularly, following the whole school timetable for this, allowing greater ownership of their own learning for the child and easier and more productive home-school links.